Configuration#

 plotting_subfolder_name: "Plots" # str

-When output_path is empty, the results are written to a subfolder created next to the DMFT input files; otherwise they go to the folder it names.
+Every run creates its own subfolder, named after the momentum grid and the frequency box, inside output_path; when output_path is empty it is taken to be the folder holding the DMFT input files.
 If do_plotting is enabled, a few quantities such as the self-energy and the Green’s function are plotted with matplotlib into the subfolder named by plotting_subfolder_name.

 Analytic continuation#